mlrawlings/marko-starter/README.md

 # new-marko-app

 To get started, install the command line tool globally.
 This will be used to start a new application.
+Since this generator is still under development, for now, we'll install it from github:

 ```
-npm install new-marko-app --global
+npm install mlrawlings/new-marko-app --global
 ```

 ## Creating a new app